tstatler/doctools/guides/node/releasenotes/README.md

 ## 18 Decemeber 2013 -- version 1.0.11

-Add support to run Node.ACS applications on different versions of Node.js.
+Upgrade Node.js version to 0.10.22.
+New applications will run on Node.js v0.10.22.
+Existing
-Currently, you can either use version 0.8.26 or 0.10.22.
+applications will run on v0.8.26.

-If you republish your current application, you will need to set the `engines` field, which is a dictionary of key-value pairs, in the `package.json` file.
-Set the `node` key in the dictionary to the version or version range you want to run your application on.
+If you republish your current application, running v0.8.26, you need to upgrade your application to use v0.10.22 by modifying your `packagage.json` file.
+Set the `engines` field, which is a dictionary of key-value pairs, with a `node` key and it value as `0.10.22`.
-For example, to continue to use version 0.8.26, add the following to your `package.json` file:
+For example, add the following to your `package.json` file:

-    "engines": {"node": "0.8.26"}
+    "engines": {"node": "0.10.22"}

 For more details, see the "Node.js Engine" section in [Standard Node.js Applications](http://docs.appcelerator.com/cloud/latest/#!/guide/node_standard).